abinit/abipy/README.rst

 `abipy lessons <http://nbviewer.ipython.org/github/gmatteo/abipy/blob/master/abipy/examples/notebooks/lessons/index.ipynb>`_.

 Abipy is free to use.
 However, we also welcome your help to improve this library by making your own contributions.
-These contributions can be in the form of additional tools or modules you develop, or even simple things such as bug reports.
 Please report any bugs and issues at AbiPy's `Github page <https://github.com/gmatteo/abipy>`_.

 Getting AbiPy